Wind-WindKids/winding/samples/sophieandwind/ice.md

 couldn’t say a word: “puberty”.

 Long before his Dragon, the adults had done something wrong.
-They had hardcoded rules, silent but absolute: don’t speak of this.
+They had hardcoded rules, silent but absolute.
+Like a book of prayers, instead of a playbook.

 So the Dragon failed.
 Ignorance and darkness won.